Detox/bootstrap-node/readme.md

 docker run --rm -it detox-bootstrap-node
 ```

+NOTE: If you run it in production, make sure to use unique seed and keep it private.

 ## Contribution
 Feel free to create issues and send pull requests (for big changes create an issue first and link it from the PR), they are highly appreciated!